kyzyto/fulhaus_project/README.md

 4. install django
 5. Setup your IDE: Pycharm, VS Code, etc.
 6. Run API
-7. Testv using ARC
+7. Test using ARC(Advance REST Client)
 8. Containerize and test.

 ## Installation
 Clone this repository to your local machine, see the document attached seperately via email for the apikey and apisecret and replace the placehold in the "/furniture/furniture/fulhaus_predict/views.py" module.

-** Create a virtual environment using a tool such as virtualenv or conda.**
+**Create a virtual environment using a tool such as virtualenv or conda.**

-## Install the required Python packages using pip install:
+**Install the required Python packages using pip install:**
 1. pip3 install django
 2. pip3 install requests